 I graduated from IU with a degree in Early Childhood Education and a minor in Special Education.
 I have experience working in Headstart, Child Care Centers, and First Steps.
 I came to CVCCC in July of 2011 as the program assistant and moved to my current teaching position in April of 2012.
 One of the best parts of working at CVCCC is the teamwork atmosphere.
 When I am not at CVCCC, I enjoy spending time with my three children.

 I am a transplant from Texas who graduated from Indiana University in 2003 with a Bachelor’s Degree in General Studies with minors in Family Studies, Sociology, and Criminal Justice focusing on early childhood development.
 Upon graduation I began working at Campus View Child Care Center where I have had the pleasure of getting to know children and families through continuity of care.
 In 2014, I received my Master’s Degree from the IU School of Education in Early Childhood Education.
 I have worked in the field of Early Childhood Education for over 20 years.
-When I am not working I am enjoying time with my husband, two children, two vibrant dogs and 2 cats!
+When I am not working I am enjoying time with my husband, two children, two vibrant dogs and a cat!

 I have a MS in Early Childhood Education from Indiana University.
 Before becoming a director, I was a classroom teacher in various different early childhood settings for 21 years.
 I’ve been the director of Campus View Child Care Center for 8 years.
 I enjoy working with and serving the needs of children and their families.
 One of the most wonderful things about working with infants and toddlers is observing their development as well as their drive to make sense of the world that surrounds them.
 I feel very fortunate to be part of a program that nurtures and supports children and their families through relationship based care.